anypoint-web-components/anypoint-input/README.md

 </anypoint-input>
 ```

 Similarly suffix can provide additional information about the format of input.
-For the same cach amount input suffix could render `.00` to suggest that the input is an integer.
+For the same cash amount input suffix could render `.00` to suggest that the input is an integer.

 ```html
 <anypoint-input name="ex2">